Is dry food bad for cats? Let’s get our thinking cats on!

 - Chocolate and coffee (both contain high amounts of methylxanthine caffeine, which is toxic to all cats)

-- Citrus foods (kittens can handle moderate citrus-y fruits, like strawberries, but an overload of ascorbic acid in their system can cause kitten diarrhoea and nervous system disorders)
+- Citrus fruit (kittens can handle moderate citrus-y fruits, like strawberries, but an overload of ascorbic acid in their system can cause kitten diarrhoea and nervous system disorders)

 - Dairy products (kittens who are completely weaned off milk often develop lactose intolerance)